Independent Contractor Information

 • Training.

-Once a department believes that their situation should be reviewed for approval as an independent contractor relationship, they would complete the Independent contractor determination checklist.
-This should occur prior to any work being completed.
+Once a department believes its situation should be reviewed for approval as an independent contractor relationship, it must complete the Independent Contractor Determination Checklist form before completing any work.

-ASU also recognizes that there are some situations that this approval should be automatic.
+ASU also recognizes some situations in which this approval should be automatic.
 Exceptions to the determination checklist requirement include:

 • Athletic officials.